 What is the ITAR Certification Process?

-The ITAR certification process really means developing a plan of action to stay compliant.
+The ITAR process really means developing a plan of action to stay compliant.
 The formalities of getting the application and paperwork filed are the least of concerns.
 Making certified statements and assessing the types of services or products your company offers is also part of the complicated process.

-The ITAR certification requirements can be very complicated and confusing.
+The ITAR compliance certification requirements can be very complicated and confusing.
 However, export controls penalties are strict and sometimes brutal.
 Therefore, when considering how to get ITAR certified, it is worth the effort to make sure that all requirements meet the statutory mandates.
 Companies that are new to the ITAR process and the import export industry should always get the proper legal advice and guidance.
 Find out more about ECCN number ear99 requirements.

-What Are ITAR Certification and EAR Certification Regulations?
+What Are ITAR Compliance Certification Regulations?

-Given the vast amount of import and export activity between the United States and foreign countries, business should take a serious approach to understanding how to get ITAR certification along with export control and ITAR laws.
+Given the vast amount of import and export activity between the United States and foreign countries, business should take a serious approach to understand how to get ITAR certification along with export control and ITAR laws.
 ITAR penalties for violations are very severe.

 DOD ITAR regulations (International Traffic in Arms Regulations) and the EAR Certification (Export Administration Regulations) are regulated by different Federal Government departments.